mdic/inthebasement/docs/glossary.md

   - Higher RMS = consistently louder audio.
   - Lower RMS = softer audio.

-  Unlike LUFS, RMS is not perceptually weighted, but it still gives a good idea of “overall power”.
+  Unlike LUFS, RMS is not perceptually weighted (it is less affected by short spikes or silence), but it still gives a good idea of “overall power”.

 ## **Spectral centroid**
   Indicates where the “centre of mass” of the spectrum lies.